OneOffTech/awesome-pdf/README.md

 - [Accessibility](#accessibility) - Ensuring accessibility and long term conservation is a hot topic, give it a look!
 - [Datasets](#datasets) - Entering the machine learning and artificial intelligence dimension.
 Maybe here you can find a dataset to train your new shiny model!

-## Contributing

-A community-driven list is, at its core, driven by contributions.
-If you stumble upon a great service or library, or find mistakes, please get involved by starting a discussion or suggesting a change via a pull request.

-Please see [Contributing](./contributing.md) for details.

 ---

 ## Parsers, OCR and extraction